Deftones : Ohms

 tomahawk tonic immobility review

-The 25-year history of the band and what they’ve accomplished therein gives new album Ohms a lot to live up to.
+The 25-year history of the band and what they’ve accomplished therein gives Ohms a lot to live up to.
 An early element that works in Ohms’ favor, however, is the progression of the songwriting.
 The record flows at a mesmerizing pace, instrumentation dipping into a heavier metal approach before shifting back into an ambient backdrop.
 By embracing this psychedelic force, Deftones strike an appealing complexity that’s both entertaining and hypnotic.
 On the flourishing energy of “Genesis” and the lo-fi heaviness of “Headless,” a delightful back-and-forth takes place.
 Likewise, “Pompeji” offers moments where the guitar booms and drumming intensifies, only to then simmer and ease.

 This chemistry makes for a compelling sequence throughout the whole of Ohms.
 Very little of the album is straightforward, as little of the band’s material has been for the past 20 years.
 It also likely helps that Terry Date—who produced the first four Deftones records and is partially responsible for helping to shape some of their strongest sounding albums—returns here for production duties.
 His work captures the blissful ambiance and surrealism of the band’s past material, infusing a nostalgic quality into the record.